areid04/CSE389CardPack/README.md

 ### Using the Deployed Server (Default)

 The client is configured to connect to our deployed server by default.
-If the server appears offline or unreachable, please contact **areid04** for assistance.
+If the server appears offline or unreachable, please contact **areid04@syr.edu** for assistance.

+To test our final, "production" version, you do not need to make any changes to the code, or run on localhost.
+(Please skip over "Running a Local Server")

 ### Running a Local Server